 List all landowner names.

-Snohomish County owns the following Worksites identified in PRISM: 27040500200200, 27040500200100, 00500900000500
+Snohomish County owns the following Worksites identified in PRISM: 27040500200200, 27040500200100, 00500900000500 and adjacent public road right of way that may be encroached upon for freshwater wetland connection to Lund’s Gulch.

 Burlington Northern Santa Fe Railroad owns the following Worksite identified in PRISM: BNSF Right of Way.
-Receipt of Landowner Acknowledgement Form from BNSF is anticipated following May meeting.

 List project partners and their roles and contributions to the project.

-We have received Letters of Support (attached in PRISM) from Snohomish County Marine Resources who is a financial partner for the Feasibility Study, Edmonds Community College and the Tulalip Tribes to date, but anticipate additional Letters of Support following an April/May 2015 meeting from the following agencies who either attended the initial stakeholder meeting or who have otherwise expressed support: City of Lynnwood, City of Edmonds, Adopt-a-Stream, Brackets Landing Foundation, Operation Lifesaver, Inc., Picnic Point/Meadowdale/Seaview Elementary Schools, Puget Sound Partnership, Nature Conservancy, Boy Scouts/Girl Scouts, and Washington Water Trails.
-At this time, all of the partnership support for this project is in the form of enthusiastic agreement with the project and willingness to provide non-financial resources where possible.
-However, at this time, those partnerships have not been further developed.
-An example may be utilizing the Edmonds Community Leaf Program to assist with design of interpretive signage or to conduct the archaeological survey.
+.
+Surface Water Management a division of Snohomish County Public Works has included allocation of monies for the design in their proposed budget to the Executive and County Council currently under review.
+Marine Resources will continue to fund Surface Water Management staff time devoted to this project and BNSF will be a project partner because they are an underlying land owner.

 Stakeholder Outreach.

-Two stakeholder meetings were held in December 2014, one for organizations/agencies (see above list of potential partnerships) and one for the community.
-Both were well attended given the time of year they were held.
-There was no opposition presented at either meeting with the main question being, how soon can the project be built?
-In addition, the County Parks website includes current information on the feasibility project as it progresses and we have not received any negative feedback.
-Two additional stakeholder meetings are scheduled for April/May.
+Two stakeholder meetings were held for organizations/agencies including City of Lynnwood, City of Edmonds, Adopt-a-Stream, Brackets Landing Foundation, Operation Lifesaver, Inc., Picnic Point/Meadowdale/Seaview Elementary Schools, Puget Sound Partnership, Nature Conservancy, Boy Scouts/Girl Scouts, and Washington Water Trails ; and two separate meetings were held for the community.
+The meetings were held in December 2014 to present the project and receive input on the evaluation criteria and in April and May 2015 to receive feedback on the conceptual alternatives.
+The meetings were well attended with overwhelming support of the project.
+Three stakeholder letters of support are attached in PRISM.
+In addition, the County Parks website includes current information on the feasibility project as it progresses and there has not been any negative feedback.
 Outreach is via a half-mile radius mailing, website postings, Friends of Meadowdale Facebook page, and local newspapers.
+Postings as well as interpretation at public meetings were also provided in Korean for the second round of public meetings.

 Barriers other than funding

 Burlington Northern Santa Fe (BNSF) Property Ownership – A portion of this project is located within BNSF right-of-way.
 BNSF will be required to provide project authorization to all permitting agencies for any work within their right-of-way.
 In addition, BNSF will require a right-of-way permit negotiated and signed with the County which will be subject to their review and approval of all construction documents impacting their right-of-way.
 This project is possible only with the work proposed on BNSF property.
 To address this concern, the RFQ for the Feasibility Study required a competent BNSF approved consultant to provide design alternatives that would meet BNSF’s requirements.
 TKDA has designed hundreds of bridges for BNSF.
 They have extensive experience delivering replacement projects that require short work windows in order to minimize downtime, which is applicable to this section of BNSF railroad.
 In addition, Shannon and Wilson was selected as the geotechnical consultant.
 Shannon and Wilson also has a long-standing good relationship with BNSF and has been able to provide the support needed for TKDA to provide designs that meet BNSF’s guidelines including construction requirements and operation windows.
-A meeting will be held in May 2015 to present the final preferred alternative to BNSF and to vet any railroad concerns.
-The RFQ process for this design project will contain similar language to procure a consultant that can ensure the final construction plans and specifications meet all BNSF requirements for approval.
+A meeting was held in June 2015 to present the final preferred alternative to BNSF.
+The Landowner Acknowledgement Form was executed by the BNSF representative and the process and timeline for project approval was provided.
+This process is attached in PRISM.
+The RFQ process for this design project will contain similar language to procure a consultant that can ensure the preliminary and final construction plans and specifications meet all BNSF requirements for approval.
 Finally, the site as it exists presents a safety issue which should compel BNSF to support much needed improvements.